Declaratively Building BSON Documents#

 struct optional_pair# A special

-that inserts a key-value pair if-and-only-if the value of the candidate element evaluates to a truthy value (the value ruleV
+element_rulethat inserts a key-value pair if-and-only-if the value of the candidate element evaluates to a truthy value (the value ruleVmust be contextually convertible tobool[1]).

 Low-Level Concepts#